stevenchadburrow/Neon6502/README.md

 <b>Compact 6502 build using 74' logic chips.</b>

 The idea with this project is to make a cheap 4" x 4" PCB that can fit most of the functionality of my original <a href="https://github.com/stevenchadburrow/AcolyteComputer">Acolyte Computer</a>.
-The purpose is to play games such as Tetris and Space Invaders clones that I will program in 6502 assembly.<br>
+The purpose is to play games such as Tetris and Space Invaders clones that I will program in 6502 assembly.
+Simulator program is to help speed up development time and lessen amount of Flash ROM burns.<br>

 I'm doing this in order to wait for the <a href="https://www.microchip.com/en-us/product/PIC32CZ8110CA80144">PIC32CZ8110CA80144</a> microcontroller to come out in the LQFP-144 package (promised Q4 of 2025!).
 Once that is out, I will get back to projects similar to my <a href="https://github.com/stevenchadburrow/AcolyteHandheld">Acolyte Handheld<a>.<br>